aruder77/espVent/README.md

 ## EspVent Firmware

-The EspVent Firmware is based on the great framework homie-esp32 https://github.com/homieiot/.
+The EspVent Firmware is based on the great framework homie-esp8266 https://github.com/homieiot/homie-esp8266.
+Documentation can be found at https://homieiot.github.io/homie-esp8266/docs/stable/

 ### Installation instructions